gyrospectre/securitybot/README.md

 ### SQL
 Ew.
 Ewww.
 Keeping SQL for the time being but this will go soon.
 Please, please do not deploy this to prod as is.
-It uses the root user, has a stupid password, and creds are cleartext in config files.
+It uses the root user, and has a stupid password.
+Not spending time hardening this, as again, it will go soon.

 ### Slack
 You'll need a token to be able to integrate with Slack.